Randomize Hex Mask

-Note: If you want the same set of masked values generated for the same set of original values on every Run then you must ensure that Deterministic mode is used.
+If the same set of masked values is required for the same set of original values on every masking run then Deterministic mode must be used.

 This panel allows you to specify a partial range of an original value to be selected for masking.
 The default, as shown in the mask above, shall select the entire value.

 See the example below for a screen capture that shows a partial masking range selection.

 This defines what part of each value shall be selected for masking (subject further to the First and Last parameters below).
 Everything outside of this range shall be preserved.